leterDieu/Stellarity-mcoc/wiki/dev/docs/items/tamaris.md

 Executing a mob holding a <i class="icon-minecraft icon-minecraft-totem-of-undying"></i>Totem of Undying will apply a 11 second cooldown in order to prevent saved mob from being executed a second after using a Totem.
 Cooldown is indicated by a <span style="color: red;">DISABLED</span> text in player's action bar.

 ### Dark Decay
 Regular attacks inflict **Dark Decay** for 6 seconds.
-Dark Decay deals 3:heart: х ₁.₅ damage every 2 seconds for a total of 9:heart: х ₄.₅.
-It also has 20% armor penetration.
+Dark Decay deals 1:heart: х ₀.₅ damage every 1.5 seconds for a total of 4:heart::heart: damage.
+While this doesn't sound any special at first, Decay has an armor penetration of <u>80%</u>, which means that its damage almost ignores armor.

-This damage over time effect stacks with likes of Wither, Poison or Fire.
+Enchanting Tamaris with Curse of Vanishing doubles the Decay damage.

-Enchanting Tamaris with Curse of Vanishing upgrades Dark Decay to Dark Decay II, increasing its duration by 1 second and damage by 1:heart: х ₀.₅ for a total of 16:heart: х ₈ damage.
+Dark Decay effect stacks with other means of damage over time, like Wither, Poison or Fire.

 ## Tips
-- You can use it as a secondary weapon among your weapon of choice.
-Just switch to it once you think enemy is low enough to be executed.
+- Tamaris is intended to be used as a support weapon.
+Switching to it to reapply Decay or to execute a weak enemy is the best way to use it.
 - Tamaris prioritizes nearest weak mob while choosing a target to execute next.
 Keep in mind while trying to chain execute a group of weak mobs.
 - The execute treshold is lower for certain mobs.
     - In PvP, health percentage required to mark a player 'executable' is **20%**.